atishay/atishay.github.io/_posts/2017-09-18-Deep-Learning-Part-8.md

 ```

 This code should look almost the same as the first code we wrote for MNIST apart from the fact that we are using ConvNets.
 We start by a 3x3 conv layer, add some dropout, add a Maxpool to reduce to a 16x16 image, then convert it to a a flat list of numbers to feed into the same dense network as before.
 We use MaxPool as without that it would be a lot slower.
 It is a good time to discuss performance.
 Dense layers are heavy.
 They involve a lot of computations.
 They are good as they can take information to anywhere but we need to be extra careful not to use too many of them as they really slow it down.
 Softmax is also a heavy operation and a good advice is to reduce the number of parameters to manageable levels before involving in the complex softmax method.

+#### Summary
+In this post we built a very simple convolutional neural network to classify the Cifar 10 images into various categories.
+We realized how simple the neural network engines make it to model a complicated piece of the network by just one function call.

 It came out to be a short post as we did not go through many of the optimizations.
 The reason why we did this will be very clear when we will in the next post use the model zoo to solve CIFAR-10.